TheRobBrennan/explore-docker-angular/examples/javatpoint-angular-8-tutorial/README.md

 # Import the FormGroup, FormBuilder, Validators modules from @angular/forms and create a constructor and instantiate the FormBuilder in examples/javatpoint-angular-8-tutorial/app/src/app/product-add/product-add.component.ts
 # Modify examples/javatpoint-angular-8-tutorial/app/src/app/product-add/product-add.component.html to have form validation rules

+# Configure the HttpClientModule so our front end can make HTTP requests
+# Import the HttpClientModule inside app.module.ts

 ```